KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 This is noted that we are using the Absolute Path in the source code as the images we dealing with are very large (GB-scale per 3D domain).
 Ensure that the path is changed to your own direction.

 # Inference time
-For processing a whole 3D image at a typical micro/nano-CT scale (2000^3) on a RTX4090, the processing time is around 30mins.
+For processing a whole 3D image at a typical micro/nano-CT scale (2000^3) on an RTX4090, the processing time is around 30 minutes.
 ![F4](https://github.com/KunningTang1/P3T-Net-for-3D-large-image-transfer/assets/97938972/258a7bb0-b6ee-48df-9b72-0dcece472785)